vane/django_tornado/README.md

 go to browser url http://127.0.0.1:8080/

 ##chat.py
-Simple chat app with memory storage and callbacks when user leaves/joins chat
+Simple chat app with memory storage and callbacks when user leaves/joins chat.
+Server side logic is in chat.py and client side in chat.js

 and you should see the time running and message to join some chat